AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-record-types.md

 # Create record types

 Record types are the object types of Adobe Maestro.
-In Maestro, you can create custom record types which illustrate the work items needed in your organization's lifecycle.
+In Maestro, you can create custom record types which illustrate the work-related items needed in your organization's lifecycle.

 Record types can be one of the following: